axone-protocol/axone-sdk/README.md

 The Axone SDK is written in Go and is designed to be modular and extensible.
 It is built with a focus on security, performance, and ease of use.

+## Community

+The [**AXONE Discord Server**](https://discord.gg/axone) is our primary chat channel for the open-source community, software developers and node operators.

+Please reach out to us and say hi 👋, we're happy to help there.

 ## You want to get involved? 😍

 Please check out Axone health files :